It’s hard to imagine a more difficult leadership assignment in the history of the world than what Winston Churchill faced.

 There is a reason his most iconic portrait by Yousef Karsh was dubbed—The Roaring Lion—due to his penetrating scowl and fierce resolve.

-During the current pandemic, it can be helpful to draw inspiration from some of history’s greatest leaders.
-We can also gain perspective by remembering the sheer magnitude of the challenges they faced.
+It can be helpful to draw inspiration from some of history’s greatest leaders and we gain perspective by remembering the sheer magnitude of the challenges they faced.

 The Big Idea—Today we will explore the incredible leadership traits that Churchill demonstrated during one of history’s most foreboding times.